nanotaboada/node-samples-express-restful/README.md

-# Sample REST API with Node.js and Express 4
+# Sample RESTful API with Node.js and Express.js

 ## Status